 The catch is that you generally have to be an “accredited investor” to get in.
-That basically means that you have to prove that you’re either a millionaire or have a $200K income.
-(But you can buy-in with as little as $10K.)
+That basically means that you have to prove that you’re either a millionaire or have a $200K income, individually, or $300K combined income with your spouse.
+(Most offerings start around $10K.)

 Even if you’re not fully ready to invest, I’d still recommend signing up so you can do more in-depth homework, see the actual farms you’d be investing in, and keep tabs on this industry before jumping in.